ropensci/RNeXML/cran-comments.md

 Dear CRAN maintainers,

-This update extends functionality and removes a minor bug as described in NEWS.
+As requested, this update sets the new address for OmegaHat in additional repositories.

 Cheers,